jinjiaKarl/CS-E4160/network_filesystems/README.md

 WebDAV:

-* Use case: Collaborative editing and management of files on remote web servers.
+* Use case: Collaborative editing and management of files on remote web servers based on HTTP
 * Where: Teams working on shared files and documents.
-* Why: Provides a way to access and edit files on a web server
+* Why: Provides a way to access and edit files on a web server or other WebDAV client
 * Weaknesses: May have performance issues with larger file transfers, may not be as secure as other solutions depending on how it is implemented.